Nonlinear Lebesgue spaces: Curves and geometry: Preliminaries

 \begin{definition}[Sobolev curves] Let $p\in (1,\infty)$.
 Then, the set of \emph{Sobolev curves} is defined as

 where $\Delta_{X,\tau} c(t)\coloneqq d_X(c(t),c(t+\tau))/\tau$.
 Also, define the finite metric $d_p: L^p(I,X)^2\to [0,\infty)$ as

 \end{definition}

-\begin{remark}[On the definition of $L^p(I,X)$] Note that unlike in \cite[Section 2.4]{lisini2007characterization}, the definition of $L^p(I,X)$ used in \cref{def:sobolev_curves} is the one of \cref{def:lebesgue_spaces}, so that representatives can be assumed separably valued to avoid assuming that $X$ is separable in most proofs.
+\begin{remark}[On the definition of $L^p(I,X)$] Note that unlike in \cite[Section 2.4]{lisini2007characterization}, the definition of $L^p(I,X)$ used in \cref{def:sobolev_curves} is the one of \cref{def:lebesgue_spaces}, so that we can always pick a separably valued representative instead of assuming that $X$ is separable in most proofs.
 Also, the base mapping is a mapping constant equal to some $z_0\in N$ and thus any $y\in N$, since $I$ has finite $\lebesgue$-measure. \end{remark}

 \begin{remark}[$W^{1,p}(I,X)$ is a Borel subset of $L^p(I,X)$] Let $p\in (1,\infty)$.
 As a direct consequence of \cref{def:sobolev_curves} and the fact that the functional $c\mapsto \sup_{0<\tau <b-a}\int_a^{b-\tau} (\Delta_{X,\tau}c(t))^p\dif t$ is lower semi-continuous from $L^p(I,X)$ to $[0,\infty]$, $W^{1,p}(I,X)$ is a Borel subset of $L^p(I,X)$. \end{remark}